 Central Criminal Court

-The two men, aged 29 and 33 are both non-nationals living in Donegal and have pleaded not guilty to two counts of rape of the woman in a town in the county in February 2015.
+The two men, aged 29 and 33 are both non-nationals living in Donegal and have pleaded not guilty to two counts of rape in a town in the county in February 2015.
 The complainant is now aged in her 20s.

-Lawyers for each accused submitted to the jury today, Monday, that the prosecution must prove beyond a reasonable doubt that penetrative sex took place between the woman and their respective clients.
+On Monday lawyers for each accused submitted to the jury that the prosecution must prove beyond a reasonable doubt that penetrative sex took place between the woman and their respective clients.
 They said the prosecution must then also prove that the woman did not consent to this.

 Finally, counsel said, the prosecution must prove beyond reasonable doubt their client knew she did not consent or was reckless as to whether or not she did consent.
 Lawyers submitted to the jurors they could have reasonable doubts about any of these elements.